-By mid-elementary school, students generally have an idea of the kinds of books they like to read.
-That said, we can certainly expose them to different genres, authors, and titles.
+By 3rd and 4th grade, students generally know what kinds of books they like to read.
+As teachers, we still want to expose them to different literary genres, authors, and titles.
 One way to do this is by hosting a book tasting in the classroom or library.
 This is a great way for students to sample books they may not otherwise come across!
-And honestly, it’s a fun reading activity that gets kids excited about books!
+And bonus, it’s a fun reading activity that gets kids excited about books!

 - expose students to new genres